ondrej-kvasnovsky/vaadin-8-on-grails-3/chapter1.md

 # Project setup

-We are going to learn how to create and configure Grails application with Vaadin plugin in this chapter.
+You are going to learn how to create and configure Grails application with Vaadin plugin in this chapter.

 First we need to get Grails installed on your local machine.
 Type `grails --version` in your console in order to make sure you have the latest version.